 The Treasure Hunt will take place on the afternoon of the first day.
 Students will have a chance to explore Berlin (supervised by IGB staff, of course) and make their way through the city to stop off at checkpoints.
 Participants will need to be able to be familiar with the geography of Berlin, decide on the best route to take, make decisions in real time that are likely to lead to the highest score, and be able to gauge the skills of their teammates.
 This event will be part Amazing Race, part city safari, part travel planning and a whole lot of fun as participants get to know their teammates and our fascinating host city!

 This new event will sort-of recreate the American classic game show Family Feud.
 But instead of asking participants “we asked 100 people to name something phound in their kitchen that starts with the letter “S”, the top six answers are on the board, now you need to name them.” (or something zany like that), participants will need to name, say, the top phive countries by population in Sub-Saharan Africa.
 Or the top phour worldwide producers of rice.
 Or the six largest states by area of India.
 Get the pheel of it?
 It will certainly be a phantastic way to cap the phirst phull day of competitions!

 10. Team Quiz

 The Team Quiz will be an analogue of sorts to the Hextathlon competition at the International History Olympiad.
 Participants will collaborate with their teammates to answer various questions in themed rounds, some of which will have audio and visual components.
 This will take place on July 14, the night before the International History Olympiad begins.
-Competitors taking part in the Olympiad will then meet with the other Olympiad participants at the JFK School for the Olympiad Opening Ceremonies the following morning.
+Competitors taking part in the Olympiad will then meet with the other Olympiad participants at the Berlin Brandenburg International School for the Olympiad Opening Ceremonies the following morning.